GUIDE TO CHOOSING THE RIGHT TRAVEL INSURANCE

 Some policies can even provide cover for unexpected issues such as redundancy and extra costs for pet care in cases of longer delays.

-The average cost if you fall ill on holiday and need hospital treatment is approximately 1,200€ per night at a private hospital here in Spain.
-Without travel insurance many travelers would have to borrow from family and friends if things didn’t go to plan, a stress most of us could do without.
+The average cost if you fall ill on holiday and need hospital treatment is approximately 1,200€ per night at a private hospital here in Spain : a fall in Spain, resulting in a broken hip could cost £15,000 for hospital treatment and flights.
+Without travel insurance many travellers would have to borrow from family and friends if things didn’t go to plan, a stress most of us could do without.

 The different types of holiday insurance

 Single trip – If you are planning one holiday a year a single trip policy may be suitable.

 Annual insurance – If you are a frequent traveller then an annual multi trip policy may be suitable, this can be cheaper than buying multiple single trip policies.
 This can also cover you for short UK breaks, but you would need to check your policy.